hannaholivv/Digit-Recognition-CNN/README.md

-# Digital Digit Recognition using CNN with PyTorch
+# Handwritten Digit Recognition using CNN with PyTorch

 A robust Convolutional Neural Network (CNN) implemented in PyTorch for recognizing handwritten digits with high accuracy.